 A generator for linear diagrams is available, see the Linear Diagram Generator.
 These diagrams have been shown to be more effective than either Venn or Euler diagrams for representing some set-based problems.
 Work exploring the practical and theorectical capabilities of linear diagrams is currently under way.

-I have taught at undergraduate and postgraduate level on a variety of subjects over the years.
-Currently I am teaching on an undergraduate second year databases module and an MSc web programming module.
+Peter has taught at undergraduate and postgraduate level on a variety of subjects over the years.
+Currently, he is teaching on an undergraduate second year databases module and an MSc web programming module.

 My ORCID: https://orcid.org/0000-0002-4100-3596

-I am always interested in supervising new research students in the areas related to my research interests, as well as in other research topics related to visualization.
+He is always interested in supervising new research students in the areas related to his research interests, as well as in other research topics related to visualisation.
 Scholarships, that include both fees and living expenses are available.
-If you would like to discuss starting a PhD, please email me: P.J.Rodgers@kent.ac.uk.
+If you would like to discuss starting a PhD, please email: P.J.Rodgers@kent.ac.uk.

 Current Research Students